Folkwise-io/MintbeanplatformV3-backend/README.md

 We currently have 2 email flows:

 - When user registers for meet, send immediate **registration confirmation** with attached calendar invite
-- When a new meet is created, queue **two reminder emails** leading up to meet startTime (1: start-24hrs, 2: start-30mins).
-If meet is a hackathon, queue two additional emails for submission deadline reminders (submission remider 1: (only sent if meet > 3 days long) endTime - 2 days; submission reminder 2: (if meet > 1 day long): endTime - 3 hours, otherwise endTime - 30 mins)
+- When a new meet is created, queue **two reminder emails** leading up to meet startTime (1: start-24hrs, 2: start-30mins). **If meet is a hackathon**, queue **two additional emails** for submission deadline reminders (submission remider 1: (only sent if meet > 3 days long) endTime - 2 days; submission reminder 2: (if meet > 1 day long): endTime - 3 hours, otherwise endTime - 30 mins)
   \*Warning! meet reminder timing is currently not updated if meet startTime or endTime changes.
 TODO.

 Calendar invites for hackathons are scheduled as a 1 hour Kickoff from `startTime` instead of blocking 7 whole days of a user's calendar.